yktoo/yktoo.com/content/blog/posts/0283/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/cw5l5y8pwmay3591.jpg" "Marcel Coenen." >}}

-As I was told, the video will be released in Ultra HD (then I can finally make use of {{< a "0243" "4K in my TV" >}}).
+As I was told, the video will be released in Ultra HD (then I can finally make use of [4K in my TV](0243)).
 In the meantime you can enjoy somewhat less professional, yet equally impressing material of my own making.

 Another challenge for the band was that the bassist *Daniel Kohn* had some health issues not so long before the show, so he was replaced by *Arnold-Dimitry Rerimassie*.